Resiliency Centre closes November 17, recovery continues

+The Resiliency Centre closed on November 17, 2023.
 The long-term nature of post-disaster recovery doesn’t end with the closure of the Resiliency Centre.
-The information below is to aid in navigating the rebuilding process in addition to accessing contacts for agencies, organizations and non-profit/NGO groups that may be of assistance.
+The information below is to aid in navigating the rebuilding process, in addition to accessing agencies, organizations and non-profit/NGO groups that may be of assistance.

 Resources